ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 &nbsp;

+&nbsp;

+# II.
+Add Security

-## 4. Add Security - using the terminal window inside VSCode:
+Using the terminal window inside VSCode:

 **Stop the server.**